 If you are planning a trip to Scotland I would highly recommend adding a visit to the Kelpies in Falkirk to your Scottish itinerary.
 As I mentioned they are an easy trip by train from either Edinburgh or Glasgow so make a worthwhile day trip from either Scottish city (you will find more information about how to get to the Kelpies later in this article)

-- Where exactly are the Kelpies located?
+- What are the Kelpies?

-- What accommodation options are there near the Kelpies?
+What are the Kelpies?

 What exactly are Kelpies?